jokob-sk/NetAlertX/docs/MIGRATION.md

 # Migration form PiAlert to NetAlertX

+> [!WARNING]
+> Follow this guide only after you you downloaded and started NetAlert X at least once after previously using the PiAlert image.

 > [!TIP]
 > In short: The application will auto-migrate the database, config, and all device information.
 A ticker message on top will be displayed until you update your docker mount points.
 Even so, it's always good to have a [backup strategy](https://github.com/jokob-sk/NetAlertX/blob/main/docs/BACKUPS.md) in place.